Praepost/MOOC-JAVA-I/README.md

-Solutions for java-programming.mooc.fi/ Java I
+Solutions for java-programming.mooc.fi/ Java I \n
-Free to use
+Free to use \n
-Hope you enjoyed this course like me
+Hope you enjoyed this course like me \n